 3. Set-up & Launch

-Alright, after you got the formula It’s assumed that you already have your camera up and running (in case you didn’t know, wow that’s rude, sorry).
+Alright, after you got the formula, it’s assumed that you already have your camera up and running (in case you didn’t know, wow that’s rude, sorry).

 4. Demo: Skype & Zoom

-5. A lil Back-end
+5. A little Back-end